ttionya/vaultwarden-backup/README.md

 #### ZIP_PASSWORD

-Password for compressed file.
+The password for the compressed file.
 Note that the password will always be used when packing the backup files.

 Default: `WHEREISMYPASSWORD?`